github/docs/content/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account.md

 Settings Sync allows you to share configurations such as settings, keyboard shortcuts, snippets, extensions, and UI state across machines and instances of {% data variables.product.prodname_vscode %}.

 To enable Settings Sync, in the bottom-left corner of the Activity Bar, select {% octicon "gear" aria-label="The gear icon" %} and click **Turn on Settings Sync…**.
-From the dialog, select which settings you'd like to sync.
+In the dialog box, select the settings you'd like to sync.

 ![Setting Sync option in manage menu](/assets/images/help/codespaces/codespaces-manage-settings-sync.png)